 Decisions, decisions – we're here to help you make them.
-We asked our esteemed Home Critics what they thought were the best neighbourhoods to stay in Barcelona, and their answers surprised us (a little).
-Let's jump into it.
+We asked our esteemed home critics here at Plum Guide for their opinions on the best neighbourhoods in Barcelona, and some of their answers – beyond the usual tourist hotspots – were a little surprising.
+But who are we to disagree?
+Let's jump into their expert verdict.

-5. SarriàSarrià was the last of the neighbouring villages annexed by Barcelona in the 1920s, allowing it to retain a lot of its individual flavour.
-For centuries, affluent families have been choosing the peaceful Sarria to escape the city noise, and many still choose the area for the very same reason.
-While it’s not central, Sarría has a good number of attractions in its vicinity, including the stunning Tibidabo mountain, as well as weekend markets and local events.
+Sarrià was the last of the neighbouring villages annexed by Barcelona in the 1920s, allowing it to retain a lot of its individual flavour and village atmosphere, not dissimilar to Lisbon's charming Alfama district.
+For centuries, affluent families have been choosing the peaceful Sarrià to escape the city noise, and many visitors rate this the best neighbourhood in Barcelona for the very same reason.
+While it’s not exactly central, Sarrià has a good number of attractions in its vicinity, including the Tibidabo mountain (home to hikes and the perfect place to take an envy-inducing cityscape photo), as well as weekend markets and local events.